Ship breaking: Developed countries

-In developed countries the dismantling process mirrors the technical guidelines for the environmentally sound management of the full and partial dismantling of ships, published by the Basel Convention in 2003.
+In developed countries, the dismantling process mirrors the technical guidelines for the environmentally sound management of the full and partial dismantling of ships, published by the Basel Convention in 2003.
 Recycling rates of 98% can be achieved in these facilities.

 Prior to dismantling, an inventory of dangerous substances is compiled.
 All hazardous materials and liquids, such as bilge water, are removed before disassembly.
 Holes are bored for ventilation and all flammable vapours are extracted.

 Vessels are initially taken to a dry dock or a pier, although a dry dock is considered more environmentally friendly because all spillage is contained and can easily be cleaned up.
 Floating is, however, cheaper than a dry dock.
 Stormwater discharge facilities will stop an overflow of toxic liquid into the waterways.
 The carrier is then secured to ensure its stability.
-Often the propeller is removed beforehand to allow the watercraft to be moved into shallower water.
+Often, the propeller is removed beforehand to allow the watercraft to be moved into shallower water.

-Anything of value, such as spare parts and electronic equipment is sold for re-use, although labour costs mean that low-value items are not economical to sell.
+Anything of value, such as spare parts and electronic equipment, is sold for reuse, although labour costs mean that low-value items are not economical to sell.
 The Basel Convention demands that all yards separate hazardous and non-hazardous waste and have appropriate storage units, and this must be done before the hull is cut up.
 Asbestos, found in the engine room, is isolated and stored in custom-made plastic wrapping prior to being placed in secure steel containers, which are then landfilled.